Virtuant/hadoop-admin-2019/docs/understanding-block-storage.md

 ### Result

 You are finished.
-Now you see more about hdfs.
+Now you see more about hdfs!